aidanreilly/owncloud_qs/installing/configuring_apache.md

 1. Install Apache.
 See [Prerequisites](../prereqs.md) for complete installation instructions.

-2. Verify Apache is installed and running.
+2. Verify Apache is installed correctly.
 Enter the following at the command line:
 ```shell
 	sudo systemctl start httpd
 ```